digsrc/cawt/trunk/Readme.txt

 Currently packages for Microsoft Excel, Word, PowerPoint, Outlook and Internet Explorer, MathWorks Matlab and Google Earth are available.

+Note, that only Microsoft Office packages Excel, Word and PowerPoint are in active developement.
+The other packages are proof-of-concept examples only.

 CAWT sources are available at https://sourceforge.net/projects/cawt/ The CAWT homepage is at http://www.poSoft.de/html/extCawt.html